-In other words, if the supremum $\lambda \in \Card$ of depth of inp-pattern is attained, the burden is equal to $\lambda$ .
+In other words, if the supremum $\lambda \in \Card$ of depth of inp-patterns is attained, the burden is equal to $\lambda$ .
 Otherwise, it is equal to $\lambda_-$.
 In particular, strong theories are exactly theories of burden at most $\aleph_{0-}$.
-One can check that every lemmas in the previous subsection -and its proof- still hold.
+One can check that every lemma in the previous paragraph -and its proof- still hold.
 Let us give a formal definition: